 Nothing was on TV other than infomercials and talk shows, this was back when MTV actually played music videos, and I didn’t even find that interesting.
 The glow that was filling my room was turning black every two seconds because of how often I was flipping to the next pointless TV show, I might have been though the channel line up about three or four times by now.

 I finally decided to stop on a talk show that I skipped three times prior.
 It was Jenny Jones and I figured it was better than anything else that was on.
-I didn’t want to go to bed yet, but I should have; but my life changed for the positive because I didn’t.
+I didn’t want to go to bed yet, but I should have; and my life changed for the positive because I didn’t.

-That next morning we had to wake up early because the movers were coming over to help us pack up the rest of the house so we could move everything we owned to Washington State.
+That next morning we had to wake up early because movers were coming over to help pack up the rest of the house so we could move everything we owned to Washington State.

 I was not crying however.
 Ever since my dad told me that we were moving all I could do was to think about middle school.

 I never had a good time in school, when I entered sixth grade, in 1995, I moved into a new school, a bigger school, a school that was made up of the five elementary schools nearby.
 There were a bunch of other kids from other elementary schools plus the kids that I already knew from my previous school jam-packed into one building.
 And like everyone else that age who didn’t know where they belonged they were just trying to fit in, but the whole time I was in school I tried too hard to fit in, this never worked out for me; all it did was backfire and give them another reason to make fun of me, which I did not understand until later that night when I was watching TV in bed.

 At one point in my life I had 30 bullies, that was a lot, too much to be honest.
 But with all that pain I never had any thoughts of suicide.
 I can go further into being made fun of, but it’s not that interesting, might even make me sad to relive those specific memories.